 Steps in preventing computer theft or making it less painful

-Below is a short list of recommendations that can not only help protect your laptop from being stolen, but also helps eliminate stress if it does happen to be stolen.
+Below is a short list of recommendations that cannot only help protect your laptop from being stolen but also helps eliminate stress if it does get stolen.

 Keep track of important data